Noeska/illegiblesemantics/projects/proj-2.md

 ![Black Metal](..\assets\img\projects\proj-2\black4.jpg)

 ## Pagan Black Metal
-Pagan Black Metal is one of many off-shoots of traditional "mainstream" Black Metal; but whereas it can be difficult to differentiate one subgenres of Black Metal from another, it is very easy to recognize a Pagan Black Metal logo.
+Pagan Black Metal is one of many off-shoots of traditional "mainstream" Black Metal; but whereas it can be difficult to differentiate one subgenre of Black Metal from another, it is very easy to recognize a Pagan Black Metal logo.
 The one thing that sets them apart from all other subgenres is a high level of **"on-the-noseness,"** with **figurative, arty, romantic graphics** accompanying logos that spell out **"pro-Pagan romanticism,"** stopping short of actually spelling out "We put Paganism on a pedestal."
 ![Pagan Black Metal](..\assets\img\projects\proj-2\pagan.jpg)

 ## Folk Metal